nmathewson/walking-onions-wip/specs/09-migration.md

 Only after obsolete clients represent a very small fraction of the network should relay or authority support be disabled.

-Some fields in router descriptors become obsolete with walking onions, and possibly router descriptors themselves should be replaced with cbor objects of some kind.
-This can only however, after no descriptor users remain.
+Some fields in router descriptors become obsolete with Walking Onions, and possibly router descriptors themselves should be replaced with cbor objects of some kind.
+This can only happen, however, after no descriptor users remain.